3DStreamingToolkit/3DStreamingToolkit/AzureSetup/NSeriesHostVMSetup.md

 2. Remote Desktop to Server using VM Connection Settings or Direct using Public IP listed on VM
 * Update/Edit Remote Desktop Local Resources Settings
-* Click "More" buttong on "Local devices and resources" on lowest section of tab
+* Click "More" button on "Local devices and resources" on lowest section of tab
 * Expand the "Drives" List and checkbox the Drive that contains the ZIP distribution files

 3. Connect to VM using Remote Desktop